diogomatoschaves/react-nanodegree-readable/README.md

-# Readable API Server
+# Readable Project - Udacity's React Nanodegree 2nd Project

-This is the starter project for the final assessment project for Udacity's Redux course where you will build a content and comment web app.
-Users will be able to post content to predefined categories, comment on their posts and other users' posts, and vote on posts and comments.
-Users will also be able to edit and delete posts and comments.

-This repository includes the code for the backend API Server that you'll use to develop and interact with the front-end portion of the project.
+This project is a fork of the Readable starter repo (https://github.com/udacity/reactnd-project-readable-starter), and encompasses the implementation of all the functionality as per the project's requirements.

+The app is a user interface for viewing, adding, editing and deleting posts pertaining to particular categories, as well as viewing, adding, editing and deleting comments of existing posts.
+It also has a vote system where the user can vote or upvote particular posts or comments.
+The app presents a main view that lists all exisiting posts, and has a side menu where the user can choose to view posts of a particular category.
+The posts can be sorted by date or by vote score.

+The app's functionality was implemented with React and Redux.

-## Start Developing
+## Prerequisites

-To get started developing right away:
+You need to have npm installed on your computer.

+## Installing & Usage

+This repo is split between the server api and the frontend.
+In order to run the app you'll need to run npm install on each subdirectory (api-server and frontend).
+You can check out the README on the api-server directory for more details about the server.

-* Install and start the API server
+### Install Server dependencies and run server

+In order to install the server dependencies as per `api-server/package.json`, run the following commands on your terminal:

-    - `cd api-server`
+`cd api-server`
-    - `npm install`
+`npm install`

+In order to start the server, run:

-    - `node server`
+`node server`

-* In another terminal window, use Create React App to scaffold out the front-end
-    - `create-react-app frontend`
+### Install Frontend (React App) dependencies

+In order to install the frontend dependencies as per `frontend/package.json`, run the following commands on your terminal:

-    - `cd frontend`
+`cd frontend`
+`npm install`.

+In order to start the development server, run:

-    - `npm start`
+`npm start`

-## API Server
+## Authors

-Information about the API server and how to use it can be found in its [README file](api-server/README.md).
+* Diogo Matos Chaves